katoro8989/ShinkaEvolve_for_timimg_attack/README.md

 ## Overview

 Timing attacks are a class of side-channel attacks where an attacker exploits variations in execution time to infer sensitive information.
-This project demonstrates how evolutionary algorithms, guided by Large Language Models (LLMs), can automatically discover and refine constant-time comparison functions that eliminate timing vulnerabilities.
+This project demonstrates how evolutionary algorithms, guided by LLMs, can automatically discover and refine constant-time comparison functions that eliminate timing vulnerabilities.

 ### The Problem